asreview/asreview/docs/source/reference.rst

 require additional dependencies, see the model class for more information and instructions.

-.. automodule:: asreview.models
+.. automodule:: asreview.lib.models
     :no-members:
     :no-inherited-members:

-.. currentmodule:: asreview
+.. currentmodule:: asreview.lib

 Base class